peterducai/etcd-tools/best_practices_book.md

 Network can handle enough IO and bandwidth between masters is fast enough.
 Having masters in different DCs is not recommended (as rather [RHACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) should be used in case of OCP), but if required, network latency should be ideally below 2ms.

-Technologies like OCS, big data or even vMotion could mean extremely high IO at specific times (when moving VMs or huge data) and could seriously affect ETCD performance.
+Technologies like OCS, big data or even vMotion could mean extremely high IO at specific times (when moving VMs, huge data or doing backups) and could seriously affect ETCD performance.

 **troubleshooting:**